whitneyburton/portfolios/students/1705-back/eddie-rose/20170803-Eddie-Rose-m2.md

 My three goals for the project: complete the project, become more comfortable with TDD, finish functionality early enough to spend at least one day on styling

 I enjoyed working on this project.
 I felt comfortable enough with the rails and active record aspects that I was able to spend a full day on styling.
-TDD made a lot more sense to me by the end, and, for the first time, I really appreciate the advantages of it.
+TDD made a lot more sense to me by the end, and, for the first time, I really appreciated the advantages of it.
 Styling was more frustrating than I anticipated, but I learned a lot and I got some experience with Materialize.

 #### Little Shop